pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 :::{tab-item} &#8203;`produces`
 :sync: produces

-To specify that the task relies on the data set `data.pkl`, you can simply add the path to the function signature while choosing any argument name, here `path_to_data`.
+To specify that the task relies on the data set `data.pkl`, you can add the path to the function signature while choosing any argument name, here `path_to_data`.

 pytask assumes that all function arguments that are not passed to the argument `produces` are dependencies of the task.